A Little History Lesson

 And this is where confusion generally sets in between followers of “conventional” exercise physiology methods and 3S.
 Our system uses an “ergometric method” that was well researched in works of Dr. Nikolai Volkov and postulated by Dr. Sergei Gordon back in the early seventies.
 If you are not familiar with this concept, research it, and you will find that it is well studied and documented in specialized literature.

 But the point I’m trying to make here is that time of effort at a specific intensity can be used as a measure of relative intensity and connection to a predominant energy production mechanism responsible for provision of energy for effort of such intensity and duration.
 As a matter of fact you can find suggested duration or “time of efforts” requirements in different systems.
 And if you use time of effort as a criteria for Zone Definition, the outcome may confuse you.
 We made comparison between Energy Zone definitions suggested by the US Swimming and our system (3S).
-Please note the values marked in orange color.
-This values demonstrate the difference in values defining the Energy zones.
-What it means in practice – you will be missing training goals in 80% of your sets in practically all Energy Zones if you are following US Swimming suggestions…
+Please note the values marked in bright yellow color.
+This values demonstrate the difference in values produced by Energy zones defined using different criteria.
+What it means in real life – you will be missing training goals in 80% of your sets in practically all Energy Zones and specifically in most important ones if you are following US Swimming suggestions…

 So, this is where “disagreement” and misunderstanding starts in the minds of 3S’s detractors.
 But note that the reason for disagreeing is not about our system in general, or the output it produces.
 The “problem” lies in confusion created around definitions of Energy Systems.
-Add to this confusion the the fact that the ergometric method (and its use as criteria for evaluating effort and connecting it with a training effect) is a relatively rarely used concept in the West.
-Still another reason that makes ergometric studies so unpopular here is their connection to sport pedagogical science, something not very popular or well-funded in the Western system, resulting in a dearth of clinical research.
+Add to this confusion the fact that the ergometric method (and its use as criteria for evaluating effort and connecting it with a training effect) is a relatively rarely used concept in the West and you will receive the explanation of “denial of the obvious”.
+To be fair, I should add that another real reason that makes the results of ergometric studies so confusing is because its direct connection to pedagogical science, the subject which is almost completely missing in the Western sport-educational system, resulting in a dearth of clinical research.